timofeysie/quallasuyu/README.md

 ## 100 Days of React

-This is an Instagram, Slack extraveganza of React learning.
+This is an Instagram, Slack extravaganza of React learning.
 Below are some of the projects and challenges.

 ### Week 1

 Miniflix challenge.

 ### Week 2

 Hooks todos.

 ### Week 3

 Auth0.

 ### Week 4

 Elasticsearch.

 ## Auth0